Geostrategy in Taiwan

 Geostrategy in Taiwan refers to the foreign relations of Taiwan in the context of the geography of Taiwan.
 Taiwan is an island country in East Asia, while it is also located at the center of the first island chain and commands the busy traffic of Taiwan Strait and Bashi Channel.

 History

-In 1683 the Qing dynasty, the Kangxi Emperor's comment on the geostrategy of Taiwan is that "Taiwan is nothing but a tiny island.
+In 1683 the Qing dynasty's Kangxi Emperor commented on the strategic value of Taiwan, saying "Taiwan is nothing but a tiny island.
 The empire earns nothing with it and loses nothing without it."

 After the Sino-French War of 1884–1885, the Qing dynasty started to notice the strategic importance of Taiwan.
 After the First Sino-Japanese War of 1894–1895, the Qing dynasty yielded the sovereignty of Taiwan to Japan by Treaty of Shimonoseki, which is opposed by Russian, French and German, who also have interests in taking over Taiwan island, but in vain.
 Taiwan has gone from a natural barrier of Qing dynasty to Japan's bridgehead of expansion after Japan acquiring Ryukyu Islands.